backstage/backstage/docs/features/techdocs/using-cloud-storage.md

 ##### Step 1: Change the credential keys

-Since the new SDK uses _Application Credentials_ to authenticate OpenStack, we need to change the the keys `credentials.username` to `credentials.id`, `credentials.password` to `credentials.secret` and use Application Credential ID and secret here.
+Since the new SDK uses _Application Credentials_ to authenticate OpenStack, we need to change the keys `credentials.username` to `credentials.id`, `credentials.password` to `credentials.secret` and use Application Credential ID and secret here.
 For more detail about credentials look [here](https://docs.openstack.org/api-ref/identity/v3/?expanded=password-authentication-with-unscoped-authorization-detail,authenticating-with-an-application-credential-detail#authenticating-with-an-application-credential).